cfw-guide/ios.cfw.guide/_pages/en_US/saving-blobs/onboard.md

 ## Checking Blob Type

-To check what type of blobs you have, use (https://github.com/tihmstar/img4tool)[img4tool]
+To check what type of blobs you have, use [img4tool](https://github.com/tihmstar/img4tool)
-1. Download the IPSW and OTA zip from https://ipsw.me/, then extract the BuildManifest.plist from both of the iPSWs.
+1. Download the IPSW and OTA zip from internet, then extract the BuildManifest.plist from both of the iPSWs.
 2. Run  `img4tool -v IPSW_BuildManifest.plist -s blob.shsh2 and img4tool -v OTA_BuildManifest.plist -s blob.shsh2`
 3. Scrub through the output and check which BuildManifest img4tool reported a success with.